Skip to main content

 Permission model

-all-chunks should follow the same permission model as /api/internal/rag/retrieve.
+Direct injection should follow the same permission model as /api/internal/rag/retrieve.

 That means: